 1. EMI: Electromagnetic Interference EMI: Equipment or systems that are in a certain environment cannot generate electromagnetic energy exceeding a certain limit during normal operation;

-2. EMS:Electromagnetic Immunity EMS: A device or system in a certain environment that can withstand certain limits of electromagnetic energy interference during normal operation;
+in a certain environment that can withstand certain limits of electromagnetic energy interference during normal operation;

 3. Electromagnetic environment: the working environment is where the equipment or system is located